Azure-Terraform/coding-standards/README.md

 # Best Practice for Terraform Module Creation
-The aim of this document is to provide a best-pracitce framework for creating Terraform Modules.
+The aim of this document is to provide a best-practice framework for creating Terraform Modules.
 This will help ensure all terraform modules follow a consistent format and structure.

 #### Repository Structure